How to Become a Travel Agent in 2026

-Travel agents plan and book travel arrangements for leisure or business.
-They coordinate flights, hotels, tours, and insurance while providing expert guidance to make trips stress-free and memorable.
+Travel agents plan and book trips for leisure and business clients.
+They coordinate flights, hotels, tours, and travel insurance while helping people choose destinations, budgets, and experiences that fit their plans.

 What Does a Travel Agent Do?

 Travel agents act as planners, consultants, and problem-solvers.
-They handle every detail of a client’s trip while offering professional advice about destinations, budgets, and experiences.
+They handle the details of a client’s trip while offering professional advice about destinations, budgets, and experiences.

 Typical Responsibilities